 - Add or remove members from the group

 Group owners are the moderators.
 If you’re familiar with SharePoint roles, then you can think of a group owner as the site collection admin.

 It’s worth noting that the role of group owner isn’t set in stone: members can later be promoted to owner status, and owners can also be demoted.

-These are regular users within your organization who have been added to an Office 365 Group by the group owner.
+These are regular users within your organization who have been added to a Microsoft 365 Group by the group owner.

 Members using a group to collaborate have access to everything—they just can’t change settings.
 In the SharePoint world, group members would be the site members.

 Office 365 Group Permissions

 |Create a group||✔||✔*|

 |Join a group||✔||✔||✔|

 |Access group site||✔||✔|